Frost Death Knight PvP Talents and Builds (Dragonflight 10.2)

 Strangulate is a very impactful crowd control effect.
 It costs no resources, has no cast time, and lasts 4 seconds on a short 1-minute cooldown.
 Because of this, you can use it every time you use Pillar of Frost on the healer and make the damage much more difficult for them to deal with.
-The healer's trinket will have a longer cooldown than your Strangulate meaning one of your setups they will not have an answer.
-This can also be used against certain classes to prevent them from using certain abilities such as a Priest's Greater Fade.
-This talent is very powerful into any composition as a result.
+The healer's trinket will have a longer cooldown than your Strangulate, meaning one of your setups will not have an answer.
+This can also be used against certain classes to prevent them from using certain abilities, such as a Priest's Greater Fade.
+This talent is very powerful in any composition as a result.

 Bitter Chill is a powerful disruption tool.
 Every spec and every class in the game gets some benefit from Haste in the forms of faster casts, resource generation, and global cooldown reduction.
 This means reducing it by a whopping 8% can severely throw off the enemy's momentum and the power of their burst windows.
 The ability to reset this effect and chains by using Frost Strike just makes it even more consistent.
 This talent is key if you are having trouble surviving a burst-heavy team.

 Shroud of Winter is a very niche PvP talent.
-It does not have a set composition it is good against, because every class has abilities with important range thresholds on them.
+It does not have a set composition.
+It is good against it because every class has abilities with important range thresholds on them.
 This talent is based heavily on what your team is playing and what it struggles against.
-If a certain crowd control setup has been too difficult to stop, or swaps during burst windows are causing your team many losses, this talent prevents both of those things by limiting the range at which they can happen.
+If a certain crowd control setup has been too difficult to stop or swaps during burst windows are causing your team many losses, this talent prevents both of those things by limiting the range at which they can happen.
 Experiment on your own with this very interesting PvP talent!

 - 02 Mar.
 2022: Reviewed for Patch 9.2.0.